treeverse/lakeFS/docs/reference/authorization.md

 ### Additional Policies

 The following examples can be used to create additional policies to further limit user access.
-Use the web UI or the [lakectl auth](./commands.md#lakectl-auth-policies-create) command to create policies.
+Use the web UI or the [lakectl auth](./commands.md#lakectl-auth-policies-create){: .button-clickable} command to create policies.

 #### Read/write access for a specific repository